Don Coryell: Early life

-Early coaching career (1950–60)
+Early coaching career (1950–1960)

-Coryell changed jobs frequently during his first years as a coach.
+Coryell changed jobs frequently during his first decade as a coach.
 While earning a master's degree at the University of Washington, he remained with the Huskies as an assistant coach.
 After completing his studies, Coryell took a job at Punahou School in Honolulu, Hawaii, where he served as both an assistant coach and a biology teacher.
 The following year, 1952, he moved to another Honolulu school, Farrington High School, for his first head coaching post.
 He improved a team that had failed to win a game the previous year.
 In 1953, Coryell moved to the University of British Columbia in Canada, where he compiled a 2–16 record over two seasons.
 The university did not prioritize sporting success; when Coryell earned his first victory it ended a two-year winless drought for the team, and prompted the Vancouver Sun to write, "Don Coryell has carved himself a niche in UBC's not-too-crowded football hall of fame."